team-velocirabbit/rx-etl/README.md

 ```

 ## Usage
-Require the RxJS-ETL library in the desired file to make is accessible
+Require the RxJS-ETL library in the desired file to make it accessible

 ```js
 const {Etl, extract, load} = require('rxjs-etl');